ElyesD1/RiftPedia/README.md

 # League of Legends Match Tracker

-This project is a **League of Legends Match Tracker** application built using SwiftUI, which allows users to view detailed statistics about their recent matches.
-The app fetches match data from the League of Legends API and displays key information such as champion performance, match results, items, runes, and summoner spells used in the game.
+This project is a **League of Legends Match Tracker** application built using SwiftUI, allowing users to view detailed statistics about their recent matches.
+The app fetches match data from the League of Legends API and displays key information such as champion performance, match results, items, runes, summoner spells, and now, additional features such as a **Runeterra Map View** and **Champion Wiki** with lore for each region.

 ## Features